 On June 6 Zimmerman hit a ball where no ball off his bat had gone before, as he smacked his first major-league home run, a two-run shot, in front of the hometown fans.
 He blasted another homer in 1966 and a third in 1967.

-As in 1961, Zimmerman saw little action in the 1965 World Series, which the Twins lost to the Los Angeles Dodgers in seven games, appearing only as a lateinning defensive replacement in Games Three and Four.
-He did get to the plate once, grounding into a double play to end Game Three.
+As in 1961, Zimmerman saw little action in the 1965 World Series, which the Twins lost to the Los Angeles Dodgers in seven games, appearing only as a late inning defensive replacement in Games 3 and 4.
+He did get to the plate once, grounding into a double play to end Game 3.

 The 1966 season was more of the same for Zimmerman as he only played in 60 games and batted .252.
 However, things changed considerably for him in 1967, when he ended up with more work than he could handle.
 When the season began, Zimmerman had taken on the role of bullpen coach in addition to his duties as backup catcher; this meant a higher salary plus a single room on road trips.
 That situation became problematic when Battey ended up spending considerable time out of the lineup because of injuries and poor play.
 As a result, Zimmerman played in 104 games that year, by far the most in his career, but he spent a lot less time in the bullpen than was expected.
 Perhaps the extra workload was more than he was used to because his batting average plummeted to .167.